Skip to main content

 Redaction

-Even when you opt into capturing inputs or outputs, you can redact sensitive fields:
+Even when you opt into capturing inputs or outputs, you can scrub data before it leaves the process.
+Three composable layers:

 redact: {